 Southern West Virginia native Charles Randolph Bruce was born and raised in the highlands in which his Scottish ancestors settled in the late 1700s.
 His interest in telling the heroic story of Robert the Bruce, King of Scots (1306 -1329), was sparked by his family’s tradition that they descended from the great medieval warrior-king.

 Carolyn Hale Bruce was born in the Roanoke Valley, Virginia, where her 18th-century ancestors include those with the Scottish surnames Agnew, Cannaday (Kennedy), Cash, Chancellor, Davidson, Fraser, Hunter, Ingram, Smith, Thomas, and Thompson, among others.

 The writers were panelists on the nationally distributed Book TV (C-span 2) in an hour-and-a-half segment entitled Successful Self-Publishing at the Virginia Festival of the Book on March 29, 2008.

 Now, having spent the last fourteen years researching, writing, illustrating, and promoting the Rebel King novels, Charles and Carolyn have traveled well over 100 thousand miles to attend scores of Scottish events in dozens of states from Florida to Colorado, and Maine to Texas in promoting their works and talking with other Scots about their hard-fought history.
-They have appeared on regional television and radio shows in diverse markets, and have been written up in many newspapers and magazines.
+They have appeared on local television and radio shows in diverse markets, and have been written up in many newspapers and magazines.